 Individuals recovering from COVID-19, who have recently had symptoms of the virus or are a close contact of someone with COVID-19 are also required to wear a mask in accordance with guidelines set out by the Ministry of Health.

-Yes, effective September 1, 2022 masks will be required in all indoor instructional spaces on the Laurentian campus (classrooms; labs; studios) unless 2m distance can be maintained from others.
+No, effective December 22, 2022 masks will be not be required in all indoor instructional spaces on the Laurentian campus (classrooms; labs; studios), but we strongly recommend you continue to wear a mask when 2m distance cannot be maintained from others.

 The university has purchased a disposable masks, face shields.
 Individuals can pick up masks at building entrances as well as from the Liaison office or Library..
 Individuals can also contact the Office of Occupational Health and Safety to determine the supplies required for the area.